IaaS: Security Issues and Solutions

 The general business model for IaaS is to charge for resources by the hour or based on volume.
 Resources can generally be purchased on demand and terminated when no longer needed.
 For more information, see cloud computing models.

-ContentsSecurity Considerations for IaaS Insider Threats Escaping Virtual Machines, Containers, or Sandboxes Breaking Authentication Breaking Encryption More Information
+ContentsSecurity Considerations for IaaS Insider Threats Escaping Virtual Machines, Containers, or Sandboxes Breaking Authentication Breaking Encryption

 Security Considerations for IaaS

-Security of any service run in the cloud depends on the security of the cloud infrastructure.
+The security of any service run in the cloud depends on the security of the cloud infrastructure.
 Generally, it is not possible to protect a virtual machine (or a container or a serverless computing sandbox for that matter) against a compromised hypervisor.
 Thus, breaches involving the infrastructure are a major additional security concern beyond those facing traditional servers.
 On the other hand, the cloud service provider will generally keep its infrastructure well patched and properly configured, and thus the risk of certain exploitable vulnerabilities is reduced.

 Employees of the cloud service provider have direct access to hardware and networks, and many have access to the hypervisors, provisioning systems, and authentication infrastructure.
 Thus, those privileged insiders are a potential threat.